MetOffice/CMEW/doc/source/user_guide/workflow.rst

 ``configure_recipe``
   :Description:
-     Creates and modifies the |ESMValTool| user configuration file, and writes it to the cylc workflow ``share/etc`` directory.
+     Creates and modifies the |ESMValTool| user and developer configuration files, and writes it to the cylc workflow ``share/etc`` directory.
   :Runs on:
      Localhost